This article may contain compensated links. Please read disclaimer for more info.

 Table of Contents

-No doubt if you are traveling to France you will want to visit at least a few of the world-famous French wine regions.
-If you are not sure which wine areas of France you should visit or which of wine tours of France you should book, then this guide is for you.
+No doubt if you are traveling to France, you will want to visit at least a few of the world-famous French wine regions.
+If you are not sure which wine regions in France you should visit or which wine tours in France you should book, then this guide is for you.

 - Loire Valley

 TIP – Want to ensure your wine makes it home?
 Here’s the list of the best wine tote bags and wine suitcases

 The Bordeaux wine region is located in the south of France along the southern Atlantic coast and is one of the largest wine-producing regions in France.

 The wine regions in Bordeaux are often split into the Left Bank and the Right bank, being bisected by the Gironde River.
 Places worth the exploration for their beauty and wines include Saint Emilion and Médoc.

 The wine of Bordeaux includes a wide range of wines, including some of the world’s most expensive wines.
 The best Bordeaux wine is the reds which are a blend of Cabernet, Sauvignon, and Merlot.

 White wines from Bordeaux include Sauvignon Blanc and Semillon blends whereas its sweet whites range from Semillon, Sauvignon Blanc, and Muscadelle grapes.